-A disgusting resume writing sin.
+This is the most heartbreaking resume writing sin.
 The hardest workers suffer from this sin.
-Because they try to pack all their accomplishments into one page.
+Because they try to pack all their irrelevant accomplishments into one page.

 Glass door survey says managers skim through resumes for an average of 6 seconds.

 Managers don’t need to find the best candidate, they just need to find somebody that’s able to do the job.
-The interview is to see how good you actually are.
+The interview is to see how good of a fit you actually are.